 Salesforce is where the sales teams go to manage customer relationships and it is an environment that they are used to.
 By integrating the contracts into the CRM, the sales representative is saved from having to switch between platforms as they handle one of the most crucial parts of the sales cycle.

-Contracts in Salesforce is more than just about making it easy for everyone to collaborate on the contract.
+Contracts in CRM software like Salesforce is more than just about making it easy for everyone to collaborate on the contract.
 It is also a means to keep track of these vital documents that contain details of obligations that a company is getting into.
 The contract is critical and should be easily accessible to concerned parties and yet also well secured from unauthorized persons.
 This seems like a great option especially if an organization has to manage several contracts.

 With Salesforce contracts, efficiency, security, and convenience combine to deliver amazing customer service.